seetadev/py-libp2p/examples/stellar-p2p-intent/info.md

 A reference implementation demonstrating decentralized coordination of Stellar transactions using py-libp2p.
 This example allows agents to exchange signed Stellar transaction intents peer-to-peer before submitting them to the Stellar network, eliminating the need for centralized coordination infrastructure.

+## Recent Fixes

+This implementation has been updated to fix connection issues between regular nodes and bootstrap nodes:

+- **Fixed bootstrap discovery**: Proper validation and handling of bootstrap node addresses with peer IDs
+- **Improved DHT integration**: Better routing table management and peer discovery
+- **Enhanced connection logic**: Robust bootstrap connection with proper error handling
+- **Added address persistence**: Bootstrap nodes save their addresses for other nodes to discover
+- **Fixed async patterns**: Corrected nursery usage and service lifecycle management

 ## Overview

 This implementation enables: